We add books daily to our recommendations - visit us often!

-December, the month of our “light in the darkness” holidays (Hanukkah, Christmas) is a time of joy.
+December, the month of our “light in the darkness” holidays (Hanukkah, Christmas, Kwanzaa), is a time of hope.
 It is also a time when historically, we have turned our hearts toward helping those in need.
-Below we showcase books that highlight the Core Virtues focus on generosity, service, and charity.
-Those traits require having eyes to see the needs of those around us.
-The Little Match Girl poignantly turns children's hearts toward a hungry street child who goes unnoticed, while The House that Jane Built introduces students to a clear-eyed heroine (Jane Addams), who saw the misery around her and took energetic action to end distress.
+Below we showcase books that highlight Year One's focus on generosity (with its attendant virtue of hospitality), Year Two on service, and Year Three on charity.
+Those are unique virtues, but each requires having eyes to see the needs of those around us, and giving of ourselves.
+The Little Match Girl poignantly turns children's hearts toward a hungry street child who goes unnoticed, while The House That Jane Built introduces students to a clear-eyed heroine (Jane Addams), who saw the misery around her and took energetic action to end distress.
+She embodies selfless giving to those in need, and models philosopher Thomas Aquinas's definition of charity as "willing the good of the other."
+Then there's Charles Dickens' A Christmas Carol, in which Scrooge is infamously oblivious to the suffering of his own clerk until the ghosts of Christmas past come to visit him.
+(We have featured Charles Dickens as a December Hero).

 Our holiday-themed books also reinforce these virtues.
 Jews celebrate Hanukkah with its traditions of “mitzvah” and Hanukkah geld.
 Christians celebrate Christmas and place special emphasis on the needy and the works of charity.
 Some African Americans celebrate Kwanzaa with its attendant themes of generosity.
 The Salvation Army and numerous other charitable organizations have made December a time to focus their energies on the needs of the poor and the vulnerable.
 We introduce those traditions below.